thackmann/Distanced/README.md

 Distanced requires a set a DNA sequence reads in fastq format.
 A set of reference sequences in fasta format is optional.
 If reference sequences are provided, Distanced will report the actual diversity of the DNA sequences, providing a check on accuracy.

 Users can verify installation of Distanced with test data.
-Test data provided here are sequence reads for an artificial microbial community and from Kozich et al. (2011).
+Test data provided here are sequence reads for an artificial microbial community and from Kozich et al. (2013.
+Appl Environ Microbiol.
+79:112–5120).
 Primers and chimeras have already been removed.

 ## Installation